I will make an effort to settle down with the pressure cooker recipes. Promise!

 I just love this one though and the weird thing is, I only tend to make this when fall comes.
 The reason I say it’s weird is that I don’t have any kids at home anymore.
 BUT, this feels like the kind of thing I want to cook on those “school nights”.
 You know the ones.
 The ones where you get off of work or the kids have practice and by the time you get home it’s already dark.
 Yes, it’s still technically the same time as summertime but it feels like you get less time when it gets dark so early.

 I feel like that anyway.
 I don’t even have kids to take to practice or do homework with and I feel that way – like I just want to settle down early and get food on the table.
 Maybe it’s just me, I don’t know.

 4 MINUTE PASTA & MEATBALLS – PRESSURE COOKER

-1 pound of pasta (whatever you like)
+1 pound of a nice sturdy pasta

 1/2 teaspoon salt

 frozen meatballs, number depends on how many people and size of meatballs

 1 jar of tomato sauce or alfredo sauce

 1 small can of black/green olives or mushrooms if using

 Set your pressure cooker to sauté in order to start heating it up.
 Add the bag of pasta to the pot.
 Add salt.
 Pour water over the pasta just even with the pasta.
 Put meatballs over the top.
 I usually use 3-5 meatballs per person, depending on how big they are.
 Heck, put as many as you want!